Listen to This Post

 Option 3: Enclosed 2-4 Car Trailer (Not Pulled with a Semi)

 This is another form of hard sided carrier, but it will be pulled by a truck similar (see above).
 They offer similar protection to the options above but hold 2-4 cars.
 Some feel safer with a massive truck because it’s less likely a fender-bender would cause a problem.
 It takes a huge accident to get in the way of all those thousands pounds on the road.
 These licensed and insured carriers suffer little to no incident.

 This is because there are only 2-4 vehicles.
 They also fit in crowded cities and narrow roads.
 Unlike a large carrier that needs to have plenty of space to enter certain neighborhoods or downtown areas.
 These are the most common enclosed carriers on the road.
 They have the benefits of a hard sided carrier for protection, but will pickup and deliver the fastest.

 These are all Enclosed.
 How About Open?

 Open carrier can of course be used if you don’t mind your vehicle getting wind, rain, dust and sun along the way.
 That is actually the fastest way to ship cars.
 However when it comes to the best in protection, it lacks with the options listed above.
 However, if your vehicle is a classic that is in road condition where it has its share of blemishes and history, then open is of course just fine for you.

 So then what is the best choice?

-Pricing is actually very similar with these 3, and do not vary really at all.
+Pricing with these 3 can vary.
 Where the smaller carrier needs to charge less for less protection, they will pickup and deliver faster.
 So that justifies the price being the same.
-Where the soft side carrier will be s small step down from hard sided, it will make up the price with faster availability and coverage areas.
+Where the soft side carrier will be small step down, it will make up the price with faster availability.
 You are free to include or exclude these as you wish (at least when booking with this auto transport company.)